dmak007/cert_demos/06_cert_chain/readme.md

 in the sequence having been signed using the previous certificate's private key.
 Since the first certificate in the sequence has no previous certificate, it is signed using its own private key.
 There is no security benefit in this;
-the certificate format requires that a signature be present,
+the certificate format requires that a signature be present.

 ![chain](./chain.png)